oracle/node-oracledb/doc/api.md

 [Connecting to Sharded Databases](#sharding).

-Array values may be of String type (mapping to VARCHAR2 sharding keys), Number (NUMBER), or Buffer (RAW).
+Array values may be of String type (mapping to VARCHAR2 sharding keys), Number (NUMBER), Date (DATE), or Buffer (RAW).
 Multiple types may be used in the array.
-Sharding keys of DATE and TIMESTAMP types are not supported.
+Sharding keys TIMESTAMP type are not supported.

 This property was added in node-oracledb 4.1.